sierraneu/CY4930/README.md

 \-    An understanding of Agile methodology

-\-    An ability to evaluate the business process needs for information assurance needs and a program to meet those needs.
+\-    An ability to evaluate the cybersecurity project needs and a program to meet those needs.

-\-    The ability to develop a business case for an information assurance initiative.

-\-    An understanding of how to create and manage a cybersecurity program from inception to management approval.
+\-    An understanding of how to create and manage a cybersecurity project from inception to management approval and security evaluation.

 \-    An understanding of the principles of effective executive communications.